Patrick James Smyth: Electoral Politics

 Smyth stood for election to the British Parliament as an independent nationalist candidate for Wexford in 1870, and lost by just 8 votes.
 Following the outbreak of the Franco-Prussian War that same year, Smyth helped organise an Irish ambulance unit for the French army.
 Smyth also suggested to the French government that they should form an Irish brigade, given how many Irish veterans of the American Civil War were available.
 In recognition of this effort on behalf of France during the war, Smyth was made chevalier of the Légion d'honneur in 1871.

 Smyth was a founding member of Isaac Butt's Home Government Association in May 1870 and was elected under their banner as a Member of Parliament (MP) for Westmeath at a by-election on 17 June 1871, and was reelected in 1874.
 At the 1880 general election, he did not seek re-election in Westmeath, but stood instead in Tipperary, where he was elected unopposed.
-During his time as a MP Smyth is described as having been "an entertaining, if not always effective, orator".
+During his time as an MP Smyth is described as having been "an entertaining, if not always effective, orator".
 Over time Smyth became disenchanted with Butt's approach of simply seeking home rule for Ireland and began to advocate for outright repeal of the Act of Union.
 In early 1874 Smyth formed the ’82 clubs, a breakaway movement from the Home Rule League (established in November 1873 as a successor to the Home Government Association), to agitate for repeal.
 The '82 clubs enjoyed the support of the Irish Republican Brotherhood but failed to make much headway outside of the Dublin area.
 In June 1876 Smyth decried home rule as a "vile conspiracy against the life of the Irish nation".
 In the 1880 general election Smyth stood in Tipperary on behalf of the Irish Parliamentary Party and won, however Smyth became uneasy within the party upon the election of Charles Stewart Parnell as Chairman in May 1880.
 Smyth disliked what he viewed as Parnell's autocratic style and, as the Land war intensified, he denounced the Land League as the ‘League of Hell’.
 By January 1881 he formally seceded from the party, which resulted in the party mounting a vigorous campaign to force him to resign his seat.
 In late 1881 Michael Davitt described Smyth as "Our Irish National Don Quixote; eccentric, rhetorical and most thoroughly impracticable".
 He left the House of Commons at the end of 1884, when he was appointed as Secretary to the Irish Loan Fund Board.
 This made Smyth the last Irish MP who had been elected as a nationalist to accept a place in government, and it further eroded Smyth's popularity.

 Smyth died only weeks after his appointment, on 12 January 1885, at his home at 15 Belgrave Square East, Rathmines, Dublin, and was buried in Glasnevin cemetery.